 The congressional (and media) attack on FDA as being responsible for these outbreaks is unfair to say the least.
 We still have the safest and healthiest food supply in the world, and that is largely due to the system that is in place, which expects food companies and their suppliers to act responsibly.
 It's also due to the dedication of the FDA in assisting companies in eliminating food contamination that can occur accidentally, rather than by neglect or intentional action.

 Issues on the safety of the food and beverage supply do not stop with the product itself.
 In recent years, we have seen more scrutiny being paid to the chemical substances that are used in packaging.

 Bisphenol-A (BPA) has got to be this past year's poster child ("Don't let this happen to you") for the chemical industry.
-Facing the perfect storm of a well-mounted attack by an environmental organization, a less than stellar report from the National Toxicology Program and a determination of risk to the health of infants by the Canadian government, bottle manufacturers who used BPA faced over-the-top media attention, consumer outcry and political indignation.
+Facing the perfect storm of a well-mounted attack by an environmental organization, a less than stellar report from the National Toxicology Program, and a determination of risk to the health of infants by the Canadian government, bottle manufacturers who used BPA faced over-the-top media attention, consumer outcry, and political indignation.
 This resulted in the deselection of its products by national retailers and the consideration of legislation that could get these products banned for good.
-The storm will die away; however, the damage done to products that FDA and the European Food Safety Agency (EFSA), among other government bodies, has found to be safe time and again is not likely to pass.
+The storm will die away; however, the damage done to products that FDA and the European Food Safety Agency (EFSA), among other government bodies, have found to be safe time and again is not likely to pass.

 Phthalates of all sorts have taken a similar hit, six of them having been banned by Congress from use in children's products, even though scientific evidence suggests that only some are of concern—and none of these are used in food packaging materials to speak of.
 Also, noteworthy is the attack launched against grease-resistant fluorotelomer-based products that, again, FDA and EFSA have found safe for use.